netzwerg/netzwerg.ch/posts/2015-07-25-mac-tips-tricks-8-finding-files.markdown

 mdfind -name notes.txt -onlyin ~ -0 | xargs -0 grep -i "foo"
 ```

-This has at least 3 advantages over the traditional `find/grep` combo:
+It has at least 3 advantages over the traditional `find/grep` combo:

 * `mdfind` is the terminal version of Spotlight: It is blazingly fast because it uses an
 index